Vesting Schedule Calculator — Equity Vesting Visualizer

 What is single-trigger vs double-trigger acceleration?

 Acceleration provisions speed up vesting on specific events.
 Single-trigger acceleration means your unvested shares accelerate on acquisition alone — common in founder grants.
-Double-trigger requires two events: typically an acquisition AND termination without cause.
-Double-trigger is more common for employee grants because it protects against an acquirer immediately forcing out employees to avoid their vesting.
+Double-trigger requires two events: typically an acquisition AND termination without cause within 12–18 months.
+Double-trigger is standard for employee grants because it prevents an acquirer from forcing out employees solely to avoid vesting obligations.

 Related Tools